clarkwalcott/Zephyr-Group9/useCases.md

 * Call for help in the case of an emergency
 * Message other users (parents, children, etc.)

 ## Alternate Success Scenarios

 * A user is able to execute the functionality that they have been granted access to by the admin (e.g. use certain appliances, unlock front door, etc.).

 ## Failed End Condition

 * Messaging feature sends message to incorrect recipient
 * Alert functionality has false positives

 ## Extensions

-1. Website sends alert when nothing happened
+1. Website sends alert when nothing happened to grandparent
 	- Alert is displayed
 	- Page waits until user dismisses alert
 2. User is logged out unexpectedly
-    - Logged out message displayed
+    - 'Logged out' message displayed
     - Login page loaded
 3. Device is disconnected
-    - Unable to connect message displayed
+    - 'Unable to connect' message displayed
     - Attempts to reconnect

 ## Steps of Execution (Requirements)